Next planned course: March 6-10, 2023

 Tentatively for 6-8 students, with a maximum number of 10 participants

-The course will be taught digitally via Zoom and intensively over five days.
+The course will be taught partially on-site at UiB and partially digitally over five intensive days.
 The students will acquire basic knowledge of structure determination and characterization by NMR through theoretical background, lectures and practical exercises.

 The course’s overall aim is for the participants to set up and pursue a protein-NMR project.
 To this end, they will gain hands-on experience with data-acquisition, data-handling and data-analysis using the specialized software (TopSpin, CARA, CCPN).
 The first three days will cover lectures, practical demonstrations at the instrument and data analysis exercises using CARA program.
 It will cover sequence-specific assignment (Day 1 and Day 2), side-chain and NOE assignment (Day 3).
 The knowledge of the CARA program will be useful for the participants of the C12 course that will be held in April.

-The remaining two days of C11 — to be held in May — will contain an introduction to sequence-specific assignment and structural calculations using CCPN, a more advanced and current software package for biomolecular NMR analysis covering both assignment and structure calculations.
+The remaining two days of C11 will contain an introduction to sequence-specific assignment and structural calculations using CCPN, a more advanced and current software package for biomolecular NMR analysis covering both assignment and structure calculations.
 CCPN-developing team member Dr. Vicky Higman will help to hold this part of the course.